 We are recruiting new M.S. and Ph.D. students.
 Prospective students should carefully review the information on the Graduate Program in Integrative Biology including application information, financial assistance and career advice.
 In all cases, students must follow the application procedure of the Graduate College and note relevant deadlines (applications for admission in the upcoming fall semester are generally due on February 1).
 Students will only be admitted into the Integrative Biology Graduate Program if they have the support of a faculty member.
-Therefore, students interested in our research group should contact Dr. Reichert well ahead of the application deadline.
+Therefore, students interested in our research group should contact Dr. Reichert well ahead of the application deadline (here is some advice on how to write an introduction email to a professor if you aren’t quite sure what to say).
 Please send an email with a current CV, along with a brief statement describing any previous research experience, motivation for attending graduate school and in particular for joining our research group, and an outline of the type(s) of projects you would particularly be interested in pursuing.
 Students should read carefully the description of our research along with a few recent papers to get a better idea of what we do.

 Most students are supported by a 9-month teaching assistantship throughout their studies.
 Research assistantships and summer funding support may also be available in some cases.
 Eligible students are also strongly encouraged to apply for funding from external funding agencies including: NSF Graduate Research Fellowship Program, Ford Foundation Fellowship Program, NIH Research Training Grants.
 These all provide prestigious awards to support independent research during graduate studies.

 We support and strongly encourage applications from students from groups traditionally underrepresented in the sciences.
 Students from these groups are especially encouraged to be in contact and we will work with you to find opportunities for you to carry out your graduate studies in our group.

 Some notes and advice from Dr. Reichert: